ninbura/diff/readme.md

 # diff
-literally just the vim diff.exe
+literally just the diff.exe packaged with vim